Artist in Residency Program

 The BI Professional Art Program is honored to be partnering with Chalk Hill Residency program where they will assist in further developing the skills of Becoming Independent Artists.
 This is a unique opportunity that builds a strong foundation and provides a wonderful setting for creative output.

 Rodger Warnecke, brother/uncle and artist extraordinaire, is the Warnecke’s inspiration for the Studio Days Program.
 An acclaimed artist at Andover School, Rodger was diagnosed with schizophrenia during his freshman year at Stanford.
 He did not paint or participate in art for the next 25 years.
 In 1994 he received new medical treatment that relieved many of his symptoms.
-Rodger started to paint again and has been painting ever since.
-Now living independently in Sonoma County, he continues to paint enthusiastically in a studio on the family ranch.
+With the helpful aid of art therapists, Rodger started to paint again and painted enthusiastically and passionately for the rest of his life.
 Hence the Studio Program: to create more opportunities for outsider artists to inspire other artists.
 Sharing their vision with wider audiences has the potential to bring these artists further into the “abled” world as valued and vital participants.

 We would like to thank Margo Merck and Alice Sutro for opening up their program to Becoming Independent Artists.

 For more information on how you can get involved, contact Taima Thompson / email@example.com